-In connection with the reverse acquisition of Flux Power, Inc in 2012, the Company assumed the 2010 Plan.
-As of June 30, 2022, there were 21,944 options to purchase common stock outstanding under the 2010 Plan.
+In connection with the reverse acquisition of Flux Power, Inc. in 2012, the Company assumed the 2010 Plan.
+As of June 30, 2023, there were 21,944 options to purchase common stock outstanding under the 2010 Plan.
 No additional options may be granted under the 2010 Plan.

-On February 17, 2015 the Company's stockholders approved the 2014 Equity Incentive Plan (the "2014 Plan").
-The 2014 Plan offers certain employees, directors, and consultants the opportunity to acquire the Company's common stock subject to vesting requirements, and serves to encourage such persons to remain employed by the Company and to attract new employees.
-The 2014 Plan allows for the award of the Company's common stock and options, up to 1,000,000 shares of the Company's common stock.
-As of June 30, 2022, 170,725 shares of the Company's common stock were available for future grants under the 2014 Plan.
+On February 17, 2015, the Company's stockholders approved the 2014 Equity Incentive Plan (the "2014 Plan").
+The 2014 Plan offers certain employees, directors, and consultants the opportunity to acquire the Company's common stock subject to vesting requirements and serves to encourage such persons to remain employed by the Company and to attract new employees.
+The 2014 Plan allows for the award of the Company's common stock and stock options, up to 1,000,000 shares of the Company's common stock.
+As of June 30, 2023, 91,907 shares of the Company's common stock were available for future grants under the 2014 Plan.

 On April 29, 2021, the Company's stockholders approved the 2021 Equity Incentive Plan (the "2021 Plan").
 The 2021 Plan authorizes the issuance of awards for up to 2,000,000 shares of common stock in the form of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock units, restricted stock awards and unrestricted stock awards to officers, directors and employees of, and consultants and advisors to, the Company or its affiliates.
-As of June 30, 2022, no awards had been granted under the 2021 Plan.
+As of June 30, 2023, 1,587,147 shares of the Company's common stock were available for future grants under the 2021 Plan.